solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 tool.
 It simplifies development by providing a clear view of the UI components in the project and their usage.
 It also allows you to quickly develop new components or even views without having to consider how to integrate them to the actual application and constantly navigate to them during the development.
-Instead, you simply create a new story for your component, develop it in the browser by looking at it in Storybook, and integrate it into the actual code when ready.
+Instead, you simply create a new story for your component and develop it in the browser using Storybook.
+Once ready, you can integrate it into the actual code.

 All of that is enough of itself to make Storybook a must-have tool, but did you know it can also be used for testing?
-Storybook has developed a service called [Chromatic](https://www.chromatic.com/) for visual testing.
+Storybook developers have created a service called [Chromatic](https://www.chromatic.com/) for visual testing.
 It offers a lot of features such as automatic testing in multiple browsers, but as a SaaS product, it may not be possible to use it in all projects or it might feel like an overkill.
 In this blog post, I will introduce another option, [Storybook Test Runner](https://storybook.js.org/docs/writing-tests/test-runner).
 With it, all your stories turn automatically into tests.
 And with a little bit of setup, they also turn into visual tests.